2026/05/17

 AID 5: Letters

 Lettering is one of the toughest skill sets to learn in comics.
 Most people don't learn how to do it, leaving the job to Blambot or some unknown on 1001Fonts.
-It's one of this things I can forgive people for avoiding.
+It's the only skill I can forgive comics artists for avoiding.

 You're fighting a life time of hand writing... or thumb typing depending upon your generation... and lettering is not writing.
 Lettering is drawing shapes that look like your alphabet.